leonardo-alm/API--Trampay/README.md

 ## Run

-- Run npm install to install all dependencies
+Run npm install to install all dependencies<br />
-- Create a .env file with the following variables:
+Create a .env file with the following variables:<br />

-POSTGRES_HOST=your postgres host number<br />
-POSTGRES_PORT=your postgres port number<br />
-POSTGRES_USER=your postgres username<br />
-POSTGRES_PASSWORD=your postgres password<br />
-POSTGRES_DATABASE=your postgres database name<br />
+-POSTGRES_HOST=your postgres host number -POSTGRES_PORT=your postgres port number -POSTGRES_USER=your postgres username -POSTGRES_PASSWORD=your postgres password -POSTGRES_DATABASE=your postgres database name

 JWT_SECRET=a jwt secret you can create<br />

-- Run npm run start:dev to start the server
+Run npm run start:dev to start the server